jakobii/Floss/conf/resources.readme.md

 **You are Responsible for keeping the ID's Unique*

 ### Why JSON?
 JSON is just a medium for serializing javacript objects.
-Powershell does not have a native serialization model and XML super sucks.
+Powershell does not have a native serialization model and XML super sucks!
 Powershell can convert JSON Natively into proper powershell objects.
 JSON is an internet standard and is easy to read.

 ---

 # Get-Resource

 ```info